 This 24-acre park is supposedly the largest Japanese Garden outside of Japan.

+It’s one of the top-rated free things to do in Hilo, offering peaceful scenery and cultural charm without a fee.
 Go enjoy a stroll through the garden as you take in the beauty around you!

 11. LAVA VIEWING

-The Big Island is one of the only places in the world you can safely observe an active lava flow.
+The Big Island is one of the only places in the world where you can safely observe an active lava flow.

 If you have a volcano-obsessed little one, this will be the experience of a lifetime!
 The Hawaii Volcanoes National Park is the best place to go to see lava.